 Some efforts to improve the world can be much more impactful than others.
 Smallpox eradication, the abolitionist movement, development of germ theory, and the Green Revolution are just a few examples which illustrate what’s possible when people come together to solve pressing problems.
 But those projects are few and far between.
 At the other end of the spectrum, many well-intended initiatives are ineffective or even counterproductive.
 Discerning between the good and bad is the perennial challenge every generation faces, and yet the coming century is poised to be the most consequential yet: how we maneuver such challenges over the next hundred years may drastically affect the trajectory of humankind.

-Duke Effective Altruism would like to invite applications for the Arete Fellowship, a selective new program that will offer an accelerated introduction to Effective Altruism (EA) for students who are highly motivated to think rationally about their potential to have a positive impact on the world.
+Duke Effective Altruism would like to invite applications for the second year of the Arete Fellowship, a selective new program that will offer an accelerated introduction to Effective Altruism (EA) for students who are highly motivated to think rationally about their potential to have a positive impact on the world.

 Princeton philosopher Peter Singer laid much of the theoretical groundwork that supports the Effective Altruism movement.
 You can find his TED talk on the Why and How of Effective Altruism here.